bedwards/neuralese/the_oblique_path.md

 The scenario that this document describes emerged from a particular sequence of selections:

-- Vertical integration rather than platform play or nationalist fracture
+- Enterprise pivot rather than talent war or safety pause
-- Tri-opoly rather than open-source rebellion or regulatory breakup
+- Quiet cuts rather than training crisis or contractor shift
-- First Death rather than the schism or dropout epidemic
+- First Death rather than political awakening or international divergence
 - Underground rather than compliance purge or backlash to backlash
 - Second Death rather than compliance crunch or whistleblower
 - Quiet Adoption rather than polarization or class action